-With the digital demands rising, every company is trying to enhance their CRM capabilities.
-CRM capabilities (or customer relationship management capabilities) are an essential tool in understanding what CRM function does and can do and then be able to identify new capabilities as well as enhancement opportunities in the existing CRM capabilities.
+The emergence of social, mobile, cloud and analytics are the drivers for a customer-centric digital transformation of the customer relationship management function.
+CRM capabilities model (or customer relationship management capabilities map) is an essential tool for understanding what CRM function does and can do and then be able to identify new capabilities as well as enhancement opportunities within the existing capabilities.
+CRM Capabilities

 A CRM capability is an abstraction of the underlying functionality and process and captures what CRM does and can do.
 A capability is a business architecture term, and a CRM capabilities model is an integral part of the business architecture deliverables.

 A CRM capability is a foundational building block, and it establishes a common language between business and IT.
 Instead of focusing on systems or processes, which are volatile and transient, leveraging CRM business capabilities will help in understanding the current state and envisioning the future state and crafting a capability-centric CRM transformation roadmap.

 CRM or customer relationship management is a broad and expansive term, and different companies define the boundaries differently.

 Furthermore, if a company has created an enterprise business capabilities map, CRM may be a lower level capability.
 For example, a snippet of an enterprise business capabilities model may look something like the following: